redouanelg/redouanelg.github.io/aboutMe.md

 Redouane Lguensat was born in Casablanca, Morocco in 1991.
 He received both an Engineering degree in IT from IMT Atlantique (formerly Télécom Bretagne), and a Master of research in Image Processing from Rennes I University, France, in 2014.
 He received his PhD degree in Computer Vision applied to Ocean Remote Sensing in 2017 from IMT Atlantique, Brest, France.
 Currently he is pursuing a CNES funded Postdoc at Institut des Géosciences et de l'Environnement, Grenoble, France.

 ### Safety Confirmation Information for Redouane Lguensat
-(inspired from the great Shinichi Mochizuki)
+(inspired from the great [Shinichi Mochizuki](http://www.kurims.kyoto-u.ac.jp/~motizuki/news-english.html))

 '''
-As of 27 March 2019, 12:00: I'm doing fine.
+As of 16 June 2019, 12:00: I'm doing fine.
 Location: Grenoble, France
 '''